fusion-jena/semantic-search-usability-analysis/README.md

   * analysis/results16  contains the results for 16 users
   * analysis/results20  contains the results for 20 users
   * scripts to generate the complied csv and further instructions are available under analysis/preprocessing
+* data_corpus_preparation provides various small applications for the preparation and setup of the search index

 ## Prerequites